It’s common knowledge at the University of Cambridge that some colleges receive more applications per place than others.

 Here’s where the Cambridge ‘Winter Pool’ comes in.

-Many of you know that, when oversubscribed colleges can’t take every qualified applicant, they place the surplus in the “Pool”.
-Colleges that haven’t filled its places after interviews will “fish” some of these candidates out, and give them an offer.
+It’s important to know that when oversubscribed colleges can’t take every qualified applicant, they place the surplus in the “Winter Pool”.
+Colleges that haven’t filled their places after Interviews will “fish” some of these candidates out, and give them an offer.

-The Winter Pool is responsible for 25% of all offers made – and even colleges that are initially oversubscribed frequently utilise it to bolster their numbers, after interviews conclude.
+The Winter Pool is responsible for 25% of all offers made – and even colleges that are initially oversubscribed frequently utilise it to bolster their numbers after Interviews conclude.

 Therefore, applying to an under-subscribed college solely because it’s under-subscribed is a fruitless endeavour.
 It won’t improve your chances of getting in, and you may end up at a college that wouldn’t be your first choice.
-Moreover, you can in no way second-guess application behaviours year-on-year, making this tactic even more tentative.
+Moreover, you can in no way second-guess application behaviours year on year, making this tactic even more tentative.

-Enrol on one of our Programmes to triple your chances of success.
+Enrol on one of our Oxbridge Programmes to triple your chances of success.